 This information is for students who are studying in the United States in F-1 or J-1 status.
 It covers three subject areas: what you need to do to apply for on-campus employment, where to look for a job on-campus and income tax requirements.

-F-1 Transfer students please note: F-1 students maintaining lawful status who plan to enroll at a new school for the next academic term may begin on-campus employment no earlier than 30 days prior to the start of classes at the new school, provided that the new school has issued a new form I-20.
+F-1 Transfer students note: F-1 students maintaining lawful status who plan to enroll at a new school for the next academic term may begin on-campus employment no earlier than 30 days prior to the start of classes at the new school, provided that the new school has issued a new form I-20.

-J-1 Students please note: J-1 students need to obtain work authorization in writing from their sponsoring agency before beginning any employment, on or off campus.
+J-1 Students note: J-1 students need to obtain work authorization in writing from their sponsoring agency before beginning any employment, on or off campus.

 You may also work at an off-campus location that is educationally affiliated with Binghamton University.
-This affiliation must be associated with Binghamton University’s established curriculum or be related to a contractually funded graduate level research project which a program or department at Binghamton University has agreed to perform.
+This affiliation must be associated with Binghamton University’s established curriculum or be related to a contractually funded graduate-level research project that a program or department at Binghamton University has agreed to perform.
 Employment at another SUNY school does not comply with the regulations for “On-campus employment.”
 Come to the ISSS office and check with us to make sure these conditions are met by the position you are considering.

-Limitations for On-Campus Employment:
+Limitations for on-campus employment:

-During academic breaks and the summer you can work full-time provided that you intend to register for the next academic semester.
+During academic breaks and the summer you can work full time provided that you intend to register for the next academic semester.